cremich/awesome-q-developer/README.md

 ## 📝 Blog Posts & Articles

+- [Getting Started with Amazon Q Developer agent for code transformation](https://community.aws/content/2eVdhUJCeXdscDUnfGK4GpCZ6Ya/getting-started-with-amazon-q-developer-agent-for-code-transformation) - This blog will guide you step-by-step to start upgrading your Java 8 or 11 projects to Java 17 code easily using Amazon Q Developer agent for code transformation.
+Author: [Vinicius Senger](https://github.com/vsenger)

+- [A practical approach to using generative AI in the SDLC](https://community.aws/content/2i1vLMdryliLgpdceMy2N6o2LPn/a-practical-approach-to-using-generative-ai-in-the-sdlc) - Learn how an AI assistant like Amazon Q Developer helps me figure out what to build and how to build it.
+Author: [Jenna Pederson](https://github.com/jennapederson)

+- [Unleash Amazon Q Developer: From Code Creation to Legacy Code Optimization](https://community.aws/content/2gAesRvMD6g065geDeg6MQBAJD7/unleash-amazon-q-developer-from-code-creation-to-legacy-code-optimization-part-1) - In this blog post, we will explore the power of Amazon Q Developer within Visual Studio Code to develop code for listing Amazon S3 buckets in a specific region.
+We will start by writing the initial code with the assistance of the Amazon Q Developer Agent, and then compare it to an existing inefficient "legacy" code.
+Subsequently, we will optimize the legacy code through Amazon Q Developer’s guidance, resulting in a significant reduction in execution time.
+Author: [Haowen Huang](https://community.aws/@popkee)

 - [Accelerate your Software Development Lifecycle with Amazon Q](https://aws.amazon.com/blogs/devops/accelerate-your-software-development-lifecycle-with-amazon-q/) - This blog post explores how Amazon Q can accelerate development tasks across the SDLC using an example To-Do API project.
 Throughout this blog, we will navigate through the various phases of the SDLC while implementing To-Do API by leveraging Amazon Q Business and Amazon Q Developer.
 We will walk through common use cases for Amazon Q Business in the planning and research phases, and Amazon Q Developer in the research, design, development, testing, and maintenance phases.
 Author: Chetan Makvana, Suruchi Saxena, and Venugopalan Vasudevan.

 - [Using the Amazon Q feature development capability to write documentation](https://it20.info/2024/3/using-the-amazon-q-feature-development-capability-to-produce-documentation/) - In this short blog post I wanted to show how generative AI can potentially be of help with use cases that go beyond generating code.
 The examples I have shown are rather basic, but hopefully they give you an idea of where these assistants may directionally end up going for more sophisticated use cases and requirements in the context of their code-to-english capabilities.
 Author: [Massimo Re Ferrè](https://github.com/mreferre)